dannys42/Causality/README.md

 </p>

 # Causality
 `Causality` is simple in-memory event bus for Swift.
-Events may have associated data and are fully typed.
+Events may have an associated message and are fully typed.
 All publish/subscribe methods are thread-safe.

-In addition, `Causality` has provisions for monitoring State information.
-State differs from Events in that:
+In addition, `Causality` has provisions for monitoring `State` information.  `State` is similar to `Event`, but differ in that:

- - State handlers will be called immediately with the last known good value (if one is available)
+ - `State` handlers will be called immediately with the last known good value (if one is available)
- - State handlers will not be called if the state value is identical to the previous value
+ - `State` handlers will not be called if the state value is identical to the previous value
+ - Whereas an `Event` has an associated `Message`, a `State` has an associated `Value`.
+ - A state's `Value` must conform to the Equatable protocol.

 ## Installation